Bike/Scooter Share is in st. louis!

-What is bike share?
+What is bike/Scooter share?
 How does it work?

-Bike share is for everyone.
-Local residents, downtown office workers, commuters, visitors, college students, and tourists all benefit from the convenience of bike share mobility.
+Bike/Scooter Share is for everyone.
+Local residents, downtown office workers, commuters, visitors, college students, and tourists all benefit from the convenience of these shared vehicles.

-In St. Louis, this translates to less cars on the road (particularly in downtown areas) thus reducing traffic congestion and improving air quality.
-It also saves time by making short trips in congested areas faster on bike than they would be in a car or on foot.
-Bike share serves as an attractive amenity for visitors, boosting the local tourism economy.
+In St. Louis, this translates to fewer cars on the road (particularly in downtown areas) thus reducing traffic congestion and improving air quality.
+It also saves time by making short trips in congested areas faster on bike or scooter than they would be in a car or on foot.
+Bike/Scooter Share serves as an modern amenity for attracting residents and employers, as well as for visitors, boosting the local tourism economy.
 It also provides a "last mile" option for transit users, providing a convenient (and fun!) way to access a transit stop or to travel from a transit stop to a final destination.
 Plus it keeps local residents moving, which boosts physical activity levels and provides important public health benefits and health care cost savings.